MarsX-dev/devhunt/README.md

 1. `<Your_Project_URL>` -  Navigate to `Project Settings` -> `API` -> `Project URL` and copy the `URL`
 2. `<Your_Anonymous_Key>` - Go to `Project Settings` -> `API` -> `Project API keys` and find the `anon` `public` key.
 3. `<Your_Service_Role_Key>` - Under `Project Settings` -> `API` -> `Project API keys` locate the `service_role` `secret` key.

+### Set Up Social Login (OAuth)

+To enable social login features, follow the guides below for each platform:
+- **GitHub login**: Simply configure your Supabase settings.
+For detailed instructions, refer to the Supabase [GitHub OAuth Guide](https://supabase.com/docs/guides/auth/social-login/auth-github) - you need only to configure Supabase
+- **Google login**: Follow the steps outlined in the Supabase [Google OAuth Guide](https://supabase.com/docs/guides/auth/social-login/auth-google)
+- **More Providers**: For a complete list of all available social login methods, consult the [Supabase Social Login](https://supabase.com/docs/guides/auth/social-login) documentation

+These guides will walk you through the necessary configurations for enabling OAuth-based social logins.

 ### Launch the app